In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 extern "C" void* allocate_buffer(size_t size);Reference

-If you want to see the symbol differences produced by the MSVC and g++ compilers firsthand, we will explain how the results above were generated.
+If you would like to see the symbol differences produced by the MSVC and g++ compilers firsthand, we will explain how the results above were generated.

-We write the sample code above into test.cpp.
+We saved the sample code above into a file named test.cpp.

 #include <string>